giorgiobosso/Tesserae/README.md

 To install **Tesserae** into Max MSP:

 1. Download or clone the repository.
+2. Rename the extracted folder from the downloaded zip file to `Tesserae` (this step is essential for the introductory patch to function correctly).
-2. Place the downloaded folder into your Max MSP Packages directory:
+3. Place the renamed folder into your Max MSP Packages directory:

    - **macOS**: `~/Documents/Max 9/Packages/`
    - **Windows**: `\Documents\Max 9\Packages\`

-3. Restart Max MSP, and Tesserae modules will be available.
+4. Restart Max MSP, and Tesserae modules will be available.

 **Note**: After installation, Tesserae modules will also appear in the sidebar under the "Snippets" section in Max MSP.
 You can easily open them by double-clicking or drag and drop them into your patches for quick and efficient workflow.